TosbackCgusBridge-Bot/CGUs-versions/Nickjr/Privacy Policy.md

 New York, New York 10036

 This document is the sole statement of the Nickelodeon Sites' Privacy Policy and no summary, restatement or other version thereof, or other privacy statement or policy, in any form, including, without limitation, machine-generated, is valid.
 In interpreting this Agreement, the English version governs the interpretation and meaning of the obligation set forth herein.
-To the extent there is an ambiguity or conflict with the Privacy
+To the extent there is an ambiguity or conflict with the Privacy Policy in other languages, the Privacy Policy in English governs.

 **IX.
 CONTACT US**

-If you have any other questions about our information handling practices, including our practices with respect to
+If you have any other questions about our information handling practices, including our practices with respect to children’s personal information, please contact us at:

 Nick.com CA Privacy Coordinator